syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Conversion.md

 XPS documents can be converted to PDF using the Convert method of the XPSToPdfConverter class.

-> Note: You need to add the Syncfusion.XPS namespace to work with the XPSToPdfConverter class.
+N> You need to add the Syncfusion.XPS namespace to work with the XPSToPdfConverter class.

 An XPS document can be converted into PDF using the following code sample.